 Fermentation: Full crush; natural primary and secondary; 100% submerged cap fermentation.
-Pressed at seven days.
+Pressed at nine days.

-Barrels: Air-dried american oak, 65% two and three years old, and 35% five years old.
+Barrels: Air-dried american oak, 65% one and two years old, and 35% five years old.

 Aging: Seventeen months

-Benito Dusi Vineyard grapes, hand harvested; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (35ppm at crush, 168 ppm over the course of aging); pad filtered at bottling.
+Benito Dusi Vineyard grapes, hand-harvested; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; 1.4% water addition; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush, 182 ppm over the course of aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker

 In order to qualify for user related discounts, you must log in before proceeding with checkout.
 Click the button below to log in and receive these benefits, or close the window to continue.Log In